Andratos95/Chessopp/README.md

 Chessopp is a software that can be used to study openings and practice them with spaced repetition.

+It can be founf at this URL: https://andratos95.github.io/Chessopp/

 It is currently optimized for usage with a mouse, as it uses drag and drop functionality to move pieces.
 The program is subdivided in 3 tabs: Editor, Library and Practice.